Johns Hopkins UniversityEST. 1876

 Research Interests: Political Theory, Global Politics, Conceptions of Violence and the Human, Democratic Theory

 Chas.
-Phillips is Associate Teaching Professor and Graduate Program Administrator in the Department of Political Science.
+Phillips is Associate Teaching Professor in the Department of Political Science.

 His recent single-author publications use the work of Gilles Deleuze (and a minor tradition of thinkers preceding him) to disrupt and critique traditional political understandings of contemporary issues.
 In two related pieces, he analyzes aggressive policing tactics and global climate change, respectively, as related to a particular and static image of the human rather than as a mode of radical becoming.